How to: Create Graphics Objects for Drawing

 To create a graphics object

-Receive a reference to a graphics object as part of thein the event of a form or control.
+Receive a reference to a graphics object as part of the PaintEventArgs in the Paint event of a form or control.
 This is usually how you obtain a reference to a graphics object when creating painting code for a control.
+Similarly, you can also obtain a graphics object as a property of the PrintPageEventArgs when handling the PrintPage event for a PrintDocument.

 The following sections give details about each of these processes.